Zanatticus/FPGA-AES-Accelerator/Project_Update_Final/AES_AXIS_HLS/vivado/README.md

 - Stream Data Width: 8
 - Max Burst Size: 64

 Create an HDL Wrapper for the Design Source and Generate Bitstream.
-After bitstream generation completes, copy the `.hwh`, `.bit`, and `.tcl` files to the PYNQ-Z2 board to enable the hardware overlay.
+After bitstream generation completes, copy the `.hwh` and `.bit` files to the PYNQ-Z2 board to use the hardware overlay.